Neuroanatomical changes observed over the course of a human pregnancy

 Abstract

 Pregnancy is a period of profound hormonal and physiological change experienced by millions of women annually, yet the neural changes unfolding in the maternal brain throughout gestation have not been studied in humans.
 Leveraging precision imaging, we mapped neuroanatomical changes in an individual from preconception through two years postpartum.
-Pronounced decreases in gray matter volume and cortical thickness paired with increases in white matter microstructure were evident across the brain, with few regions untouched by the transition to motherhood.
+Pronounced decreases in gray matter volume and cortical thickness were evident across the brain, which stand in contrast to increases in white matter microstructural integrity, ventricle volume, and cerebrospinal fluid, with few regions untouched by the transition to motherhood.
+This dataset serves as the first comprehensive map of the human brain across gestation, providing an open-access resource for the brain imaging community to stimulate further exploration and discovery.

 Publication types